-During 2017, certain members of the Organization of Petroleum Exporting Countries ("OPEC") and some key non-OPEC members voluntarily reduced production, which led to the increase in the global crude oil benchmarks.
-The production cuts were partially offset by increased production from OPEC members not bound to the production restrictions and growth in U.S. shale oil production.
+During the first half of 2018, certain members of the Organization of Petroleum Exporting Countries ("OPEC") and some key non-OPEC members voluntarily reduced production, which led to the increase of the global crude oil market benchmarks for the first half of 2018.
+However, towards the latter half of 2018, certain members of OPEC and some key non-OPEC members increased production as the global crude oil inventory decreased.